mattermost/mattermost-plugin-jira/README.md

 ### How do I disable the plugin quickly in an emergency?

-Disable the Jira plugin any time from **System Console > Integrations > Plugins**.
+Disable the Jira plugin any time from **System Console > Plugins > Management**.
 Requests will stop immediately with an error code in **System Console > Logs**.
 No posts are created until the plugin is re-enabled.

 ### Why do I get an error ``WebHooks can only use standard http and https ports (80 or 443).``?